PlasmaDiffusion/Genealogy-Site/README.md

 See the test folder for back end tests, and client/App.test.js for front end tests.

+## Sass Modules

+Look for scss files in component folders.
+There's also the global index.scss file with a few definitions.

 ## Available Scripts

 In the project directory, you can run: